Jade9ja/BeatriceDiscord/README.md

 This bot uses the new version of [discord.py v1.0+](https://github.com/Rapptz/discord.py/tree/rewrite).
 The docs are available [here](https://discordpy.readthedocs.io/en/latest/)
 More features will be added in time.

-# Using `pip install discord.py` will install the latest discord.py version.
+Using `pip install discord.py` will install the latest discord.py version.
-Install all requirements and run the main.py script on the server of your choice.
+Install all requirements and run the main.py script wherever you plan to host your bot.
+[More detailed deployement method coming soon..]

 Full list of requirements
 -------------